VLocNet++: Deep Multitask Learning for Semantic Visual Localization and Odometry: Technical Approach

 \subsection{Geometrically Consistent Pose Regression}

 Our model for regressing the global pose is based on the recently proposed VLocNet~\cite{valada18icra} architecture.
-It has five residual blocks that downsample the feature maps by half at each block, similar to the ResNet-50 architecture, but replaces the conventional Rectified Linear Units (ReLUs) activation function with Exponential Linear Units (ELUs), which help learning representations that are more robust to noise and also lead to faster convergence.
+It has five residual blocks that downsample the feature maps by half at each block, similar to the full preactivation ResNet-50 architecture, but replaces the conventional Rectified Linear Units (ReLUs) activation function with Exponential Linear Units (ELUs), which help learning representations that are more robust to noise and also lead to faster convergence.
 We add a global average pooling layer after the fifth residual block, followed by three inner-product layers \textit{fc1, fc2 and fc3} of dimensions 1024, 3 and 4 respectively, where \textit{fc2} and \textit{fc3} regress the translational $\mathbf{x}$ and rotational $\mathbf{q}$ components of the pose.
 Unlike VLocNet which fuses the previous predicted pose directly using inner-product layers, we adopt a more methodological approach to provide the network with this prior.
 Fusing the previous prediction directly inhibits the network from being able to correlate motion specific spatial relations crucial for this task, with that of the previous timestep as the network does not retain these features thereafter.
-In this work, we integrate the network's intermediate representation from the last downsampling stage (\textit{Res5a}) of the previous timestep using our proposed adaptive weighted fusion layer detailed in~\secref{sec:awf}.
-Our fusion scheme learns the optimal element-wise weighting for this fusion, and when trained end-to-end with the Geometric Consistency Loss, enables aggregation of motion-specific features across the temporal dimension.
-Note that we only consider two consecutive frames in this work and therefore do not require any memory based recurrence.
+In this work, we integrate the network's intermediate representation $z_{t-1}^{5a}$ from the last downsampling stage (\textit{Res5a}) of the previous timestep using our proposed adaptive weighted fusion layer detailed in~\secref{sec:awf}.
+Our fusion scheme learns the most favorable element-wise weighting for this fusion, and when trained end-to-end with the Geometric Consistency Loss, enables aggregation of motion-specific features across the temporal dimension.
+We denote the aforementioned architecture as VLocNet$++_{\text{STL}}$ in our experiments.

 As opposed to naively minimizing the Euclidean loss between the predicted poses and the ground truth, we employ the Geometric Consistency Loss function, which in addition to minimizing the Euclidean loss, adds another loss term to constrain the current pose prediction by minimizing the relative motion error between the ground truth and the estimated motion from the odometry stream.
 By utilizing the predictions of the network from the previous timestep along with the current timestep, the relative motion loss term $\mathcal{L}_{Rel}\left(f\left(\theta \mid I_{t}\right)\right)$ can be computed as a weighted summation of the translational and rotational errors, where $\theta$ is defined to be the parameters of the network, and $f(\theta \mid I_t)$ denotes the predicted output of the network for image $I_t$. \eqref{eq:relLoss} details the relative motion loss term, in which we assume that the quaternion output of the network has been normalized a priori for ease of notation, and $\hat{s}_{x_{Rel}}, \hat{s}_{q_{Rel}}$ denote the learnable weighting variables for the translational and rotational components~\cite{kendall2017geometric}.